M-HassanMehmood/SoftwareTestingProject/README.md

-# Complete Automation Testing of Sauce Labs Website
+# Complete Automation Testing of Sauce Labs Website Using Selenium Csharp

 This repository contains a comprehensive automation testing suite for the Sauce Labs website.
 The test suite is implemented using **Selenium WebDriver** with **C#**, ensuring full coverage of critical functionalities.
 Below is a detailed breakdown of the repository structure, test scenarios, and setup instructions.